Cheremskyi Strict Nature Reserve

 Fauna

-According to preliminary data, vertebrates include 18 species of fish, 12 species of amphibians, seven species of reptiles, 141 species of birds and 42 species of mammals.
+Preliminary surveys have recorded a rich diversity of vertebrates in the area, including 18 species of fish, 12 species of amphibians, 7 species of reptiles, 141 species of birds, and 42 species of mammals.

-More than 50 species are listed in the Resolution No 6 of the Standing Committee to the Bern Convention, including the Aquatic Warbler (Acrocephalus paludicola), the Great Snipe (Gallinago media), the Black Stork (Ciconia nigra), the Short–toed Eagle (Circaetus gallicus), the Tengmalm’s Owl (Aegolius funereus), the White-backed Woodpecker (Dendrocopos leucotos), the Black Woodpecker (Dryocopus martius), the Three-Toed Woodpecker (Picoides tridactylus), the Gray-headed Woodpecker (Picus canus), the Hazel Grouse (Bonasa bonasia), the Capercaillie (Tetrao urogallus).
+More than 50 of these species are protected under Resolution No. 6 of the Standing Committee to the Bern Convention.
+Notable examples include the Aquatic Warbler (Acrocephalus paludicola), Great Snipe (Gallinago media), Black Stork (Ciconia nigra), Short-toed Eagle (Circaetus gallicus), Tengmalm’s Owl (Aegolius funereus), White-backed Woodpecker (Dendrocopos leucotos), Black Woodpecker (Dryocopus martius), Three-Toed Woodpecker (Picoides tridactylus), Gray-headed Woodpecker (Picus canus), Hazel Grouse (Bonasa bonasia), and Capercaillie (Tetrao urogallus).

-Rare species of insects have been registered here, including Stephanopachys linearis, Phryganophilus ruficollis, Boros schneideri,the Great Capricorn Beetle (Cerambyx cerdo), the Danube Clouded Yellow (Colias myrmidone), Cucujus cinnaberinus, the Large Copper (Lycaena dispar), Dytiscus latissimus, the Water Beetle (Graphoderus bilineatus), the Ornate Bluet (Coenagrion ornatum), and others.
+The area is also home to several rare insect species, such as Stephanopachys linearis, Phryganophilus ruficollis, Boros schneideri, the Great Capricorn Beetle (Cerambyx cerdo), the Danube Clouded Yellow (Colias myrmidone), Cucujus cinnaberinus, the Large Copper butterfly (Lycaena dispar), Dytiscus latissimus, the Water Beetle (Graphoderus bilineatus), and the Ornate Bluet damselfly (Coenagrion ornatum).

 Flora

-The natural flora of vascular plants of the reserve comprises 760 species.
-100 species of mosses, 53 species of lichens, and 133 species of fungi have been registered here.
-It is important habitat for such rare plants as the Waterwheel (Aldrovanda vesiculosa), the Eastern pasqueflower (Pulsatilla patens), the Fen Orchid (Liparis loeselii), the Lady’s Slipper (Cypripedium calceolus), the Dicranum Moss (Dicranum viride), the Garland-flower (Daphne cneorum), the Lake quillwort (Isoetes lacustris), etc.
+The reserve is home to an impressive diversity of vascular plants, with 760 species recorded.
+Additionally, the area supports 100 species of mosses, 53 species of lichens, and 133 species of fungi.
+It provides a vital habitat for several rare plants, including the Waterwheel (Aldrovanda vesiculosa), Eastern pasqueflower (Pulsatilla patens), Fen Orchid (Liparis loeselii), Lady’s Slipper (Cypripedium calceolus), Dicranum Moss (Dicranum viride), Garland-flower (Daphne cneorum), and Lake Quillwort (Isoetes lacustris).

 The most important impacts and threats